accounts for just over 50% (1) of all funerals in the United States, with

 A basic container is used for the purposes of cremation and the cremated

 remains are returned in a temporary container.
-This direct cremation

-be licensed funeral directors, and who can operate without the large overhead
+licensed funeral directors, and who can operate without the large overhead

 of a funeral home, thus enabling them to offer discounted direct cremation